elailai94/HornetQ-Test/README.md

 ```

 ### To Dos
-- Single client with 4kB message
+- Single producer/consumer on a single node with 1 million messages, 4kB each